-All plan expenses (which consist of routine expenses) were paid to parties-in-interest.
+All plan expenses were paid to parties-in-interest.
 In addition, the Plan invests in the common stock of the Company.
-At December 31, 2017 and 2016, the Plan held 0.1 million shares of common stock of the Company, which represented less than 1% of the outstanding shares of the Company at those dates.
+At December 31, 2019 and 2018, the Plan held 47,124 and 53,167 shares of common stock of the Company, respectively, which represented less than 1% of the outstanding shares of the Company at those dates.
 Additionally, the Plan holds notes receivable in the form of participant loans and such transactions qualify as party-in-interest transactions.